 Generally, BIE provides instruction to students with disabilities in general education classrooms.
 As such, placement in the Section 504 context generally refers to making the general education classroom accessible to the student.
-For example, changing the environment and/or altering the manner in which the student interacts with the gradelevel curriculum.
+For example, changing the environment and/or altering the manner in which the student interacts with the grade-level curriculum.
 It can also involve giving students extra resources so that they understand that curriculum.

-Examples of accommodations that could be considered when developing an IAP are listed below.
+Examples of accommodations that could be considered when developing a Section 504 Plan are listed below.
 The list is not exhaustive.